React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 • State hooks (useState, useReducer) — Manage component-level data that triggers re-renders when updated.

-• Effect hooks (useEffect, useLayoutEffect) — Run side effects like API calls or DOM manipulation.
+• Effect hooks (useEffect, useLayoutEffect) — Run side effects like API calls, subscriptions, or DOM manipulation.

 • Context hooks (useContext) — Access shared state without prop drilling.